 - In the right panel, click on the cylinder icon (see screenshot below), then click on “Back-Face > Double”.

 You can quite clearly see the different pieces of papyrus, and even the container holding the scroll in place inside the scanner.
-However, all information of letters is lost.
+However, all information of letters contained in the data is lost.

 We’ll use Meshlab in later tutorials, so it’s useful to have seen it.

-Here is a video of playing with Meshlab:
+Here is a video where we navigate around the model in Meshlab: